PeterBrain/tv-recommender/README.md

 # TVRecommender
 TvRecommender lists a bunch of todays prime time TV program from Austria.
 Based on your favorite actors, it can make recommendations for you.

+As from now, this project is not actively maintained anymore.
+Nevertheless, feel free to contact me.

 ## Dependencies
 First of, I have used some external librarys to make my life easier.
 Here is a list of them: